Cancer Care & Services

 Because cancer and treatment can affect so many different parts of the body, Palos Health takes a team approach to promote overall wellness during cancer treatment.
 Below are some additional resources that may help.

-Pastoral Care works in conjunction with Social Services and Nursing to provide support services to cancer patients on both an individual basis when they are hospitalized and in a group setting for outpatients who attend the monthly Cancer Support Group meetings.
+Pastoral Care works in conjunction with Social Services and Nursing to provide support services to cancer patients on both an individual basis when they are hospitalized and in a group setting for outpatients.

 Social Services provides illness counseling and education about the community resources available to cancer patients and their families.
 The department provides discharge planning services and, when appropriate, arranges palliative and supportive care, home health care, hospice care, medical equipment and nursing home placements.